 Dea r landlord and/or constable,

-1. Ι, ,
+1. Ι,

 am the tenant at

-and am facing eviction o n
+and am facing eviction on

 2. Pursuant to my rights under Massachusetts law, I am

 requesting that you deliver my belongings to the following

-licensed public warehou ase:
+licensed public warehouse:

-is any payment due for storage n , I am responsible for it.
+I understand that if there is any payment due for storage at this alternate location, I am responsible for it.

-3. if you have any questions.
+3. Please call me atYou may also reach me a if you have any questions.

-Sign nature Date
+Signature Date

 Nev v address and phone: